uenowataru/GraphSuggestions/README.md

 GraphSuggestions
 ================

+This will be a small part of python implementation for the backend server that will return suggestion given the domain and current order.

 Suggestion feature backed by a graph.

-This will be a small part of python implementation for the backend server that will return top suggestion given the domain and frequencies.

-Most likely write in pseudocode for the most part until other necessary parts are implemented.
+A lot of optimization using prime numbers, modulus, and bitshifts!
+Possibly might get rid of the DFS part if algorithm inefficient and stick with prime numbers search.

+##########
+There are still bugs and needs to be fixed..